HVAC Systems Buying Guide of 2024: Which is the Best?

 However, hybrid systems are often the most dependable HVAC systems available.

-Hybrid HVAC systems are reliable and efficient, but they are usually the most complex forced air HVAC system to design and install.
+Hybrid HVAC systems are reliable and efficient but are usually the most complex forced air HVAC systems to design and install.

 Mini-Split System (Ductless)